TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 # Support

 As such, if something goes wrong (like the Display tab in System Preference crashing) or if this framework copy doesn't work.
 Please feel free to email me at support@osxhackers.net, let me know in the Issues Tab, or attempt it manually via [Pike's original blog post.](https://pikeralpha.wordpress.com/2017/01/30/4398/)

+Also join the rest of the Unsupported Mac Community on [our Discord Server](https://discord.gg/XbbWAsE)

 Have Fun!